Szymon-Michalak/iOS-Resources/docs/deepdivesDocs/Concurrency.md

 - **withCheckedThrowingContinuation:** Explores how to bridge callback-based APIs with async-await using continuations.

 <LinkCard title="Read Full Article" href="https://www.dhiwise.com/post/swift-async-await-explained-simplifying-asynchronous" />

+## Concurrency with Actors
+Using the Actor model to manage state in concurrent Swift code.

 ### 🔴 Advanced Swift Actors: Re-Entrancy & Authentication